When developing your specification it is important to engage as early as possible with the supply base. This is important in terms of:

 Where it is relevant, you should also consider whether to allow bidders to set out different TUPE scenarios within their bids.
 If you elect to include this in your tender, you should provide clear directions to tenderers to ensure that bids can be compared on a like-for-like basis.

-All variant bids should be evaluated using the same criteria as the standard bids and compared on a like-for-like basis.
+All variant bids must be evaluated using the same criteria as the standard bids and compared on a like-for-like basis.

 To undertake market consultation you can speak with independent experts, regulatory authorities or suppliers to the market.
 You can then use any advice received in the planning and execution of your procurement process.